-Security was very tight, however, and each of their attempts was met with a stern refusal.
+Security was very tight, however and each of their attempts to gain entry to the games was met with a stern refusal by the stewards.

-While wandering around outside the stadium, the Englishman came upon construction site, which gave him an idea.
+While wandering around outside the stadium, the Englishman came across a construction site, which gave him an idea.

-The Scotsman, overhearing this, went at once to search the construction site as well.
+The Scotsman, overhearing this and taking note of what happened, went at once to search the construction site as well.

-When he came up with a sledge hammer, he presented himself at the gate and said, “McTavish, the hammer.”
+When he found a sledge hammer, he went back to the stadium where he presented himself at the gate and said, “McTavish, the hammer.”
 He was also admitted.

 Image used under a Collective Commons License from: https://en.wikipedia.org/wiki/File:Olympic_rings_with_white_rims.svg